-The chambers already mentioned are to the left and to the right is the Patio of the Cypresses (Patio de los Cipreses).
+The chambers already mentioned are to the left and to the right is the Court of the Sultana’s Cypress Tree (Patio del Ciprés de la Sultana).
 This patio has a central pond surrounded by a myrtle hedge and in the middle of the pond there is another little pond with a stone fountain.
 The patio is so called because of the old cypresses that are in the verandas, the most famous of which is the Cypress of the Sultana (Ciprés de la Sultana) in which, according to the legend, Boabdil's wife used to meet a knight of the Abencerrajes family.
 This triggered the death of the people of this noble tribe, whose throats were slit.

 A big 19th century stone staircase with a portico and two lions made of glazed pottery of Granada leads to the high part of the gardens, which go from the Hill of the Sun (Cerro del Sol) to the street Rey Chico.
 These gardens are hanging gardens that include simple vegetable gardens, myrtle clumps, trimmed boxes or hundred-year-old cypresses.